 Eventually, the most basic daily routines are affected by the disease—from socializing with friends and enjoying normal relationships with family members to earning a living and taking care of a home.
 Medications are used to control symptoms by increasing dopamine levels in the brain.
 There is also surgical intervention through implantation of the DBS, deep brain stimulation

 Florida Hospital’s Parkinson’s Outreach Center is the only outreach center in Central Florida dedicated to improving the quality of life of people with Parkinson’s disease and their loved ones.
-The center offers a variety of services including support group meetings, an online support group, exercise, dance, music therapy, drama therapy, caregiver support, educational presentations, materials, a lending library, clinical and community resource referrals as well as counseling to address coping with the disease.
+The center offers a variety of services including support group meetings, a Facebook support group, exercise, dance, music therapy, drama therapy, caregiver support, educational presentations, materials, a lending library, clinical and community resource referrals as well as counseling to address coping with the disease.

 Please call 407-303-5295 or e-mail firstname.lastname@example.org for more information.
 We also have a facebook support page which members can use to interact with each other.
 Let the Parkinson’s Outreach Center help you stop suffering and start living.